dyako-baram/NetDir/README.md

 # NetDir
-A local website listing files and folders from the executables path
+A local website listing files and folders from the executable's path

 Made With ASP Core :)
 # showcase